pinakographos/Hachures/README.md

 # Hachures
 A QGIS method to generate automated hachure lines

 This is a work in progress.
-I intend to eventually promote this script to the cartographic community, and potentially do publications and conference presentations on the method.
+I intend to eventually promote this script within the cartographic community, and potentially do publications and conference presentations on the method.
 However, first I want some feedback on it from select folks in the community to ensure that it's in good shape.

 There are two scripts.
 The first, "Preparation Work" takes a DEM and generates a variety of layers that will be needed to generate hachures.
 I separated this out from the main hachure script for now, because a user may wish to run this script, review the results, and maybe adjust parameters further before running the main hachure script, which is the second script.